dmbarbour/glas/docs/GlasProg.md

 Beyond that, perhaps the only primitive data manipulations we need are dict take and put.
 These may be linear, too, e.g. treating it as a type error if put would overwrite existing content.
 Anything else can be implemented via accelerators.

-*Aside:* Register and handler names may overlap in theory, but doing so is confusing and hinders independent translation.
+*Aside:* Register and method names may overlap in theory, but doing so is confusing and hinders independent translation.
 In practice, such overlap is unlikely to happen by accident, and a compiler can raise an error when it does occur.

 ### Data Manipulation

-In an older version of glas, I had dictionary 'take' and 'put' operations on dynamic bitstring labels:
+In an older version of glas, I had dictionary 'take' and 'put' operations for full bitstring labels:

 * `%take` - "rl-vr" given a radix trie and bitstring label, extract the value and the radix tree minus the label.
 This is equivalent to '%fail' if no such label exists.
 * `%put` - "vrl-r" given a value, radix trie, and label, add the value to the radix tree at the label.
 This will diverge if it overwrites existing tree structure.

-However, I'm not too satisfied here.
-I'd prefer to go even more primitive, with .

-, like my older ao, where we manipulate data only in terms of individual bits and pairs.
-With these, implementing take and put might involve an unbounded stack or some form of intermediate zipper representation.
+However, I felt this was a little awkward for primitives.
+Doing a little too much.
+Requires too much knowledge of representations.
+I propose to go a bit more primitive for glas, like operating on individual bits.
+What do we need?
+Perhaps the following is sufficient:

+* Pair and unpair.
+* Left and unleft.
+* Right and unright.

+I don't need anything special for unit/zero, since if a value isn't a pair, left, or right it must be unit.
+With this set, we'll absolutely be relying on accelerators for the vast majority of data manipulations.
+But that isn't a bad thing - accelerators are essentially primitives with a reference implementation.

 ### Data Abstraction